-A survey can save you money later down the line by revealing any hidden issues, or help you negotiate a house price lower.
+A survey can save you money later down the line by revealing any hidden issues, or by helping you to negotiate a house price.

-If selling your property, your estate agent will charge a fee, usually between 1%-3% of the sale price, or a flat fee.
-VAT may or may not be included – it’s a good idea to find out when you get a quote.
+Your estate agent will charge a fee, usually between 1%-3% of the sale price, or a flat fee.
+VAT may or may not be included in the quoted fee, so it’s always important to check this when you receive a quote.